Iannjeru/Iannjeru/README.md

 - 👋 Hi, I’m @Iannjeru
-- 👀 I’m interested in ... programming
+- 👀 I’m interested in ... prog
-- 🌱 I’m currently learning ... information technology
 - 💞️ I’m looking to collaborate on ...with GitHub
 - 📫 How to reach me ...you can reach me through my email njeruian52@gmail.com